 - Use your leftover chamomile tea as a tonic spray for ailing plants.

-Cosmetic uses of Chamomile
+Cosmetic Uses for Chamomile

-- Make a steam infusion from the flower of the chamomile plant, which can then effectively be used for facial
+- Make a steam infusion from the flower of the chamomile plant (preparing herbs), which can then effectively be used for facial steaming.

-steaming And then when cooled you can use the liquid to soak your hands which will soften and whiten the skin.
+- Cool the infusion and use the liquid to soak your hands which will soften and whiten the skin.

-to lighten your hair a little?
+- Want to lighten your hair a little?
 Then use this infusion, not only will it lighten your hair, but will also condition your crowning glory.

-Chamomile can be grown in pots, it gets along with most plants, and it really looks great when combined with lemon balm and marigolds.
+Chamomile can be grown in pots, it gets along with most plants, and it really looks great when combined with lemon balm and marigolds

 As an interesting and fun feature, plant your chamomile seedlings in some well chosen old tea pots!!